whiletruedoio/whiletruedoio.general/roles/misc/README.md

 reference: https://commonmark.org/
 -->

-# Ansible - bash
+# Ansible - misc

-An Ansible role to install [GNU Bash](https://www.gnu.org/software/bash/).
+An Ansible role to run some miscellaneous tasks.

 ## Motivation

-GNU Bash is the default shell for many GNU/Linux environments and should be installed and configured properly.
+Some simple tasks don't require a dedicated role, or don't fit somewhere else.
+Having a place to put them is very helpful.
+In case something grows bigger, it can be ported to a new location easily.

 ## Description

-The role installs bash, bash-completion, ShellCheck, Bats and Powerline-Go and configures the tools properly.
-It also adds configurations to include dotfiles from HOME directories of the users, if existing.
+The role currently contains the below tasks:

+- hostname configuration
+- timezone configuration
+- machine-id creation
+- tool installation

 ## Usage